muratk5n/thirdwave/en/README.md

 ---

-If international institutions had muscle and foresight coulda preempt this shit - now navies are patrol the area, there can be a nice little war one day with gazillions of interests at risk.
+If international institutions had muscle and foresight coulda preempt some of this - but now navies are patrol the area, there can be a nice little war one day with gazillions of interests at risk.

 ---